 9. Usher/flyer distributor

 Many theatre and music venues will advertise for ushers on a seasonal basis, so you’re not committed to the job for too long.
 Venues might also advertise for people to hand out flyers, particularly in big cities known for performing arts, such as Edinburgh or London.
-The pay tends to be between £7.50–9* per hour and you may get to watch productions or concerts for free.
+The pay tends to be at, or just above, minimum wage level and you may also get to watch productions or concerts for free.
 The best way to find these jobs is online or by visiting the venues in person.
 For those looking to pursue dramatic arts careers, this demonstrates your interest and commitment.

 10. Delivery rider/driver